 When you combine strong passwords and two-factor authentication, you add a layer of protection to your website.
 You improve the security of your WordPress site two-fold.

 And since we have plugins such as Google Authenticator, WordFence, Authy and Duo, implementing two-step authentication ought to be the easiest WordPress security measure you can put in place right this minute.

-SSL is acronym for secure sockets Layer, which according to SSL.com is “…the standard security technology for establishing on encrypted link between a web server and a browser…”
+SSL is acronym for Secure Sockets Layer, which is a standard way of establishing a secure, encrypted link between a website’s server and a user’ browser.

 At times, instead of trying to break down your website defenses, hackers might decide to hijack the packets of data that you send from your browser to the web server.
 When they open these packets, they easily gain access to your login information et cetera.

 What to do?
 You need to utilize SSL encryption which protects the privacy and integrity of all the data that passes between your website and the server.
 This is exactly why you will find all major sites using HTTPS as opposed to HTTP in their domains.

 It’s easy to implement, and can save you a lot of time and frustration.
 Just check with your domain registrar or web host, and they will be glad to install SSL for you.
 SSL certificates are usually cheap as well, so you get to save a buck or two.

 Think of user accounts on your WordPress sites as seats on a bus.
 If there is an empty seat, someone will get on.
 If the seat is otherwise occupied or doesn’t exist, well, no one will take that particular seat.

 If you’ve enabled user registration on your WordPress website, comb through the user accounts once a while and eliminate unused accounts and all accounts created by spammers.
 If you leave these around, you’re just asking to be hacked – and hacked you will be.